Oren Etzioni: Founding CEO of AI2

-From inception, Etzioni partnered with late philanthropist Paul G. Allen to create one of the most highly respected AI research institutes in the world.
-Building on years of research, education, and startup experience, Etzioni developed an organizational culture that brought dedicated researchers from around the world together to conquer grand AI challenges followed by sharing products and resources openly with the world.

-Under Etzioni’s leadership, AI2 grew from zero to over two hundred team members including world-class researchers and engineers across several domains of AI.
-Over the last eight years, AI2 researchers have published close to 700 papers in premier venues including AAAI, ACL, CVPR, NeurIPS, ICLR, and more.
-Twenty-four of these papers have garnered special-recognition awards.
-AI2 offers several key resources and tools to the AI community including the AllenNLP library, Semantic Scholar, and the impactful conservation platforms EarthRanger and Skylight.
+Etzioni's technical contributions continued at AI2; for example, in 2015, he helped to create the Semantic Scholar search engine.
+Under Etzioni’s leadership, AI2 grew from zero to over two hundred team members including notable researchers and engineers across several domains of AI.
+By 2021, its AI2 researchers had published near 700 papers in publications such as AAAI, ACL, CVPR, NeurIPS, and ICLR.
+Twenty-four of these papers had garnered special-recognition awards.
+AI2 also offered several key resources and tools to the AI community including the AllenNLP library, Semantic Scholar, and the conservation platforms EarthRanger and Skylight.

-Ed Lazowska, AI2 Board Member and Professor/Bill & Melinda Gates Chair Emeritus at the University of Washington’s Paul G. Allen School of Computer Science & Engineering, shared that “Oren took the collegial, collaborative culture that he absorbed in his 20+ years as a professor in UW's Allen School and mixed it with the singular focus that drives startups to create an elixir that AI2 folks have been drinking over the last eight years.
+Ed Lazowska, AI2 Board Member, has stated about Etzioni that he "took the collegial, collaborative culture that he absorbed in his 20+ years as a professor in UW's Allen School and mixed it with the singular focus that drives startups to create an elixir that AI2 folks have been drinking over the last eight years.
 The result is an exceptional organization of scientists, engineers, and entrepreneurs that's pursuing Paul Allen’s vision of ‘AI for the Common Good’ with extraordinary success.”

-AI2 Board Member and Corporate Vice President at Microsoft, Peter Lee, said this: “AI2 is a place for visionary research in artificial intelligence, with a special focus on common sense reasoning and an understanding of AI integrating with people in the real world.
-In that sense, AI2 is a perfect reflection of Oren Etzioni, its leader all these years – a visionary researcher who leads with common sense and tremendous empathy for the role that technology can play in helping people around the world.”

-Etzioni's technical contributions continued at AI2; for example, in 2015, he helped to create the Semantic Scholar search engine.

 Popular press

 In addition to his scientific publications, Etzioni has written commentary on AI for The New York Times, Wired, Nature, and other publications.

 After reading the idea in a book about AI by Brad Smith and Harry Shum, Etzioni has attempted to create an oath for AI practitioners.
+In 2018, he published what he called a "Hippocratic Oath for artificial intelligence practitioners" in TechCrunch.